Composing Your Own Postings

 By selecting a “best reply”, you help other learners to quickly find the correct answer and the course experts know that you do not need further support.

 You and other learners can vote posts up or down to express agreement or disagreement.

-If you create a new thread (discussion or question), please make use of the tagging functionality.
-Best practice is to add one meaningful tag to provide the context for the discussion or question.
-These tags will be displayed in the discussion forum list.
+If you create a new topic, make use of the tagging functionality.
+The best practice is to add one meaningful tag to provide the context for the topic.